scvalex/ltc/docs/final.md

 At this point, "Node B" receives the change from "Node A", applies it, and also updates its best guess as to what changes "Node A" has: "Node A" must have everything up to "State 4", because otherwise it could not have sent the last update.

-It is important to note that, at this point, "Node A" cannot assume that "Node B" has received the changes, so it must not update its best guess of what "Node B" has.
+It is important to note that, at this point, "Node A" cannot assume that "Node B" has received the changes, so it must *not* update its best guess of what "Node B" has.
+Given this, it is possible for "Node A" to send the same changes to "Node B" again; this would not be a problem for "Node B", since it can easily tell, by the identifiers of the states involved, that the changes have already been applied, but it is a situation we would like to avoid.

 ## Partial Updates

+The next problem we consider is that of packet loss: it is likely that at least some of the changes that a node sends to another will be lost in transit.
+We breakdown the problem into cases and discuss what LTc could do in each situation.

 ## Conflict Resolution